 Even as the government gets ready to sort out Lockheed Martin’s protest of the U.S. Navy’s recent Air & Missile Defense Radar (AMDR) contract with Raytheon, investments continue to build for maritime missile defense.
 In the face of sequestration, continuing resolutions and other budgetary concerns threatening military funding across the board, the Navy and Missile Defense Agency (MDA) have awarded about $2.9 billion thus far this calendar year for work on combat systems, missile ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Maritime Missile Defense Still A Major Investment Area".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Maritime Missile Defense Still A Major Investment Area".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.